- Become a Lawyer

 Articling students have the right to be free from harassing and discriminatory behaviour and have the right to report their circumstances without fear of reprisal.
 While coming forward about these issues will always be difficult, the program is intended to reassure articling students that reporting their issues will not lead to the loss of articles.

-An articling student or anyone seeking information about the program can contact the Equity Ombudsperson at the Law Society for an initial, confidential conversation to discuss their experience of harassment or discrimination.
+An articling student or anyone seeking information about the program can contact the Equity Ombudsperson at the Law Society for an initial, confidential conversation to discuss their experience of harassment or discrimination, or the program.

 The Equity Ombudsperson may be contacted at: